 Pauline has performed at the Pori Jazz Festival, Nõmme Jazz Festival, St. Lucia Jazz Festival, Port-au-Prince International Jazz Festival, Martinique Jazz Festival, Annecy Classical Festival, Tchaikovsky Concert Hall, Tel Aviv Museum of Art, Jazz at Lincoln Center-Shanghai, Dizzy’s Club Coca-Cola, the world-famous Apollo Theater, the Kennedy Center, and many other prominent jazz venues and festivals around the world.
 She has presented concert throughout the United States, Russia, Israel, China, Europe and the Caribbean with her band.

 She has also collaborated with esteemed literary artist, Edwidge Danticat, and distinguished performers Denis Matsuev, Emeline Michel, Godwin Louis, and Wyclef Jean, among others.
 Her latest CD, NWAYO, was praised as "an amalgam of pure jazz vocalization steeped in Caribbean rhythm and soul" by AllAboutJazz.com and "extraordinary musicianship" by the World Music Report.
 Pauline has strong ties to her Haitian roots and has been acknowledged by author Ralph Boncy and the Haitian Jazz Foundation as one of the most important women in Haitian music.

 Pauline shares her perspectives on music and life as a musician through teaching private students and workshops for singers on all levels in the US and abroad.
 She travels to Haiti annually with a group of musicians, as part of the Experience Ayiti mission, to provide aid, master classes, free concerts, and instrument distribution throughout different regions of the island.
 Jean is a graduate from Berklee College of Music and a cultural, musical ambassador worldwide.

-On August 6, 2020, Pauline will debut her brand new single, Ain't I A Woman (Singing Truth).
+On August 6, 2020, Pauline debuted her brand new single, Ain't I A Woman (Singing Truth).
 She pays tribute to Sojourner Truth, a powerful force in the fight for justice and equality for both African Americans and all women in the United States.